autumnfarris/org-directory/GAS-README.md

 If you prefer to create the project manually:
 1. Go to [Google Apps Script](https://script.google.com)
 2. Click "New Project"
-3. Name it "NMFS OCIO Directory"
+3. Name it "NOAA OCIO Directory"
 4. Note the script ID from the URL (e.g., `https://script.google.com/d/YOUR_SCRIPT_ID/edit`)
 5. Update `.clasp.json` with your script ID:
    ```json